📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Yes.
 If both spouses are on the title (deed), both must sign to sell the property.
 If one spouse refuses, the other can file a partition action with the New York State Supreme Court, which can result in a court-ordered sale — often at auction, below market value.
 The best outcome for both parties' equity is a voluntary agreement to sell.

-New York is a marital-property (community-property) state under RPAPL Chapter 767.
-Sale proceeds are generally marital property and are presumed to be divided equally (50/50), though a court can deviate based on the length of the marriage, each spouse's economic circumstances, and other factors.
+New York is an equitable-distribution state under Domestic Relations Law (DRL) §236(B) — not community property.
+Sale proceeds from marital property are divided fairly, which is not necessarily 50/50.
+A court weighs the length of the marriage, each spouse's economic circumstances, and each spouse's financial and non-financial contributions before dividing the equity.
 Division is set by your property settlement agreement or, if contested, by court order.
 Your divorce attorney should be involved in structuring the sale proceeds distribution.

 Yes.
 You can sell while the divorce is still in progress — no final decree required.
 Selling before things wrap up often makes the settlement easier, turning the house (a tangled asset) into cash that's simple to split.
 Both spouses sign the contract and the deed at closing, and the proceeds sit in escrow or get distributed however your attorneys direct.